Murder of Lauren Giddings: Investigation

-Giddings was reported missing on June 30, and her torso was subsequently discovered.
-That day, McDaniel did an interview with WGXA, claiming to be a concerned friend of Giddings.
-During the interview he learned that the torso had been recovered.
+On June 30, McDaniel did an interview with WGXA, claiming to be a concerned friend of Giddings.
+During the interview, he learned that the torso had been recovered.
+The video of the moment has since gone viral.

+Later that day, McDaniel had come to the police station with neighbors and Giddings’ friends to give statements about her disappearance.
+His interrogation lasted more than 12 hours, ending on July 1.
+Initially, McDaniel refused to allow a search of his apartment, explaining, "It’s the lawyer in me" and that he was "always protective of [his] space."
+By afternoon, however, McDaniel permitted the detective to walk through his apartment — with himself accompanying — under the pretense of looking for Lauren.

+At 12:18 a.m., detectives asked McDaniel about a couple of fresh scratches on his stomach.
+Police said the marks were consistent with fingernail scratches.
+McDaniel said he must have cut himself while he was sleeping.

-On July 1, McDaniel voluntarily went to the police office to give a statement about Giddings.
-His interrogation lasted over 12 hours and his apartment was searched.
-He was placed in jail on July 2, where he would remain for the next month.
+He was then placed in jail, where he would remain for the next month.
 In August, McDaniel was charged with murder.
 Investigators had linked several pieces of evidence to him, including the hacksaw he used to dismember the body.

 The rest of Giddings' remains have never been found.

 Aftermath

 In 2014, McDaniel accepted a plea deal and pleaded guilty to murder.
-His deal required him to describe his account of the murder, and in exchange, he would avoid the death penalty.
+His deal required him to describe his account of the murder and, in exchange, he would receive a life sentence and avoid the death penalty.
 The judge also dismissed additional charges discovered during the investigation, including one count of burglary and 30 counts of sexual exploitation of children.
+One of the primary pieces of evidence were videos taken from McDaniel's personal computer, which showed him filming Giddings from outside her apartment the same night he murdered her, proving that the murder was premeditated.
 He will be eligible for parole in 2041.

 In 2018, McDaniel's father, Mark McDaniel, started a GoFundMe campaign to raise funds for the legal expenses needed for an appeal.
 The page was promptly taken down.
 Stephen McDaniel represented himself in court while arguing for a retrial in 2018.
 He stated that his constitutional rights were violated as he was not medically cleared before giving consent for searches, his legal research was intercepted by the district attorney, and his attorneys did not adequately represent him.
 He also filed a malpractice complaint against his former attorney.
 The judge denied the appeal.

 On May 30, 2022, another habeas corpus petition was filed by McDaniel claiming documents from defense trial preparations were stolen by the district attorney.
 In his petition, he requested his conviction be overturned and he be released from prison.

+As of 10 June 2024, McDaniel is incarcerated at Hancock State Prison in Hancock County, Georgia.